-This is a collection of exploitative illustrations, and designs focuses on a near future where genetically engineered house pets exist.
+This is a collection of exploratory illustrations, and designs focused on a near future where genetically engineered house pets exist.

 The first several illustrations were done to explore and capture the moon of the pets.
 I was interested in exploring what kinds of mischief they might get up to.
 This helped me form a series of narratives that delve into their world.

 After exploring these creatures through illustration, I moved into individual design.
 I started by trying to empty my head of all the shapes and forms that were knocking around while illustrating.
 Then I picked several to refine further.